eformsignen/eformsignen.github.io/help/chapter7.rst

 ----------------

 Templates are **electronic documents** used for the eformsign service.
 They are e-documents transformed from existing paper forms such as applications, contracts, and agreements.
-You can create and upload templates in the eformsign service with its **Web form designer** or **Form builder**.
+You can create and upload templates in the eformsign service with its **Web form designer** or **eformsign for Microsoft Office**.

 .. tip::